auth0/docs/articles/connections/passwordless/_using-lock-ios-email.md

 <%= include('./_introduction-email-magic-link') %>

-The next version of the iOS library will support these links through iOS 9 Universal Links.
-When users click the magic link they receive on their device it will automatically open your application and sign in the user (instead of opening the browser when clicking the link).
+The next version of the iOS library will support magic links through iOS 9 Universal Links.
+When a user clicks a magic link they have received on their device, the link will automatically open your application (instead of opening in the browser) and sign in the user.

-Finally when the user is authenticated you'll be able to access the user profile and the tokens returned by Auth0.
+Lastly, once the user is authenticated, your app will be able to access the user profile and tokens returned by Auth0.